yagnadeepxo/challenge/full-stack-challenge/README.md

 4. **Data Fetching:**
    - Use React Query for data fetching from the backend, using custom hooks.
       - useQuery and useMutation ONLY => DO NOT USE useEffect
+      - Implement proper cache invalidation for each hook
    - Log all API calls to the database within the onSuccess or onSettled callback for each api call

 - Sample custom hook